apache/incubator-xtable/website/docs/how-to.md

 ## Pre-requisites
 1. A compute instance where you can run Apache Spark.
 This can be your local machine, docker, or a distributed service like Amazon EMR, Google Cloud's Dataproc, Azure HDInsight etc
-2. Clone the Apache XTable™ [repository](https://github.com/apache/incubator-xtable) and create the `utilities-0.1.0-SNAPSHOT-bundled.jar` by following the steps on the [Installation page](/docs/setup)
+2. Clone the Apache XTable™ (Incubating) [repository](https://github.com/apache/incubator-xtable) and create the `utilities-0.1.0-SNAPSHOT-bundled.jar` by following the steps on the [Installation page](/docs/setup)
 3. Optional: Setup access to write to and/or read from distributed storage services like:
    * Amazon S3 by following the steps